 Minifigs must use actual ladders and staircases if they

-but still available for use.
+but still available for use, like toilets on the Enterprise.

 Implied Ladders only exist inside of a Structure.
 A minifig